 Actively growing mould feeds on organic matter such as wood, paper, cardboard, fabrics and soap.
 As it feeds and grows, the mould gradually damages the surface, which can cause unsightly damage to the interior of a building.

 Mould prefers more nutritious material than wood and therefore, surface mould on lumber is often mostly superficial.
-The mould itself doesn’t eat the wood or cause rotting, but rather it should be looked at as a symptom of something far more problematic; a high level of moisture.
+The mould itself doesn’t eat the wood or cause rotting.
+But, rather it should be looked at as a symptom of something far more problematic; a high level of moisture.

 If this high level of moisture is left untreated, it can cause the growth of wood-decaying fungus, which can result in catastrophic damage.
 Brown rot is the most destructive type of deterioration caused by decay fungi.

 Mould itself isn’t a cause for concern regarding structural integrity, but more so what it represents.
-Mould cannot grow without moisture, so once it has started to appear, it is a good indication that there’s excessive moisture in the building.
+Mould cannot grow without moisture.
+So, once it has started to appear, it is a good indication that there’s excessive moisture in the building.

 If a building’s fabric is left to become excessively damp, it can not only lead to surface damage such as peeling paint and paper, but it can also blister plaster and increase the risk of decay in any masonry.
 It also increases the possibility of both dry and wet rot in timber – which in turn increases the chance of insect attacks, which only exacerbates the damage further.
+The structural risks of mould must also be handled with care and urgency.

 Damp in the winter should especially not be ignored.
 If there is excessive moisture in porous building materials, there is a high chance that it can freeze during cold temperatures.
 As the moisture freezes, it expands and shatters the surfaces of surrounding bricks and tiles.
 If this recurs several times over an extended period, it can have a significant effect.